 Scabies is often spread through direct or prolonged skin contact with an infected person or animal.
 It is easily spread through direct contact with sexual partners or family members.
 It may also be spread after sharing clothes, towels, bedding, or other linens, with an infected person.

-Each year about 300 million cases of scabies are reported each year worldwide.
+According to the American Academy of Dermatology, about 300 million cases of scabies are reported each year worldwide.
 It is most common among schoolchildren, individuals living in crowded areas, and people living in poverty.

 Tapeworm infection: A tapeworm infection is a parasitic infection that affects the digestive tract.